xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

 - **Cluster Autoscaler**: Automatically adjusts the size of a Kubernetes cluster based on workload demand, adding or removing nodes as needed.
   - **Horizontal Pod Autoscaler (HPA)**: Automatically adjusts the number of pod replicas in a deployment based on resource usage (e.g., CPU or memory).
-    - The Horizontal Pod Autoscaler (HPA) in Kubernetes automatically scales the number of replicas of a pod based on observed metrics such as CPU utilization or custom metrics.
+    - The Horizontal Pod Autoscaler (HPA) in Kubernetes automatically **scales the number of replicas of a pod** based on observed metrics such as CPU utilization or custom metrics.
 This helps ensure that the application can handle varying loads efficiently by adjusting the number of pod instances dynamically.
   - **Vertical Pod Autoscaler (VPA)**: Adjusts the resource requests and limits for individual pods based on their observed usage.
-    - Vertical Pod Autoscalers (VPA) automatically adjust the resource requests and limits (such as CPU and memory) for containers in a pod based on their usage patterns.
+    - Vertical Pod Autoscalers (VPA) **automatically adjust the resource requests and limits** (such as CPU and memory) for containers in a pod based on their usage patterns.
 This helps ensure that the pod has the appropriate amount of resources, improving performance and resource utilization.
 - **KEDA (Kubernetes Event-Driven Autoscaling)**: A solution for event-driven applications that scales based on events, and can even scale to zero, which is useful for saving costs.
-  - It allows applications to scale based on external event sources, such as message queues or databases, using custom resources called ScaledObjects to define scaling criteria and behaviour.
+  - It allows applications to scale based on external event sources, such as message queues or databases, using custom resources called ScaledObjects to define scaling criteria and behavior.

 ### 4. **Considerations**